CDAT/cdms/docs/source/manual/cdms_2.rst

    "Array",  "Numpy or masked multidimensional data array.
 All elements of the array are of the same type.
 Defined in the Numpy and MV2 modules."
    "Comptime", "Absolute time value, a time with representation (year, month, day, hour, minute, second).
 Defined in the cdtime module. cf. reltime"
-   "Dictionary","An unordered 2,3collection of objects, indexed by key.
+   "Dictionary","An unordered 2,3 collection of objects, indexed by key.
 All dictionaries in CDMS are indexed by strings, e.g.: ``axes['time']``"
    "Float", "Floating-point value."
    "Integer", "Integer value."
    "List", "An ordered sequence of objects, which need not be of the same type.
 New members can be inserted or appended.
 Lists are denoted with square brackets, e.g., ``[1, 2.0, 'x', 'y']``"